ilyasotkov/learning-kubernetes/labs/kubernetes-intro.md

 ### Tell me about the benefits of using Kubernetes

 If you already know the benefits of developing software using Docker (or containers in general), then *there you got it*.
-Kubernetes happens to be the most popular way to **bring your containerized software to production**.
+Kubernetes just happens to be the most popular way to **bring your containerized software to production**.

 ### Kubernetes Inputs and Outputs